-One of the can't-miss events of the year, Art in Bloom is ready to return for a five-day celebration of art, flowers and community at the North Carolina Museum of Art (and tickets are going to go fast!).
+One of the can't-miss events of the year, Art in Bloom is prepared to return for a five-day celebration of art, flowers and community at the North Carolina Museum of Art (and tickets are going to go fast!).

+More than 130,000 visitors have attended the event since its inception in 2015.
 PNC Bank is once again the sponsor of Art in Bloom.

 The special event offers visitors a way to connect with art through floral interpretations of the museum's latest acquisitions and visitor-favorite works from the newly reimagined People's Collection.
-Guests will be greeted by a large welcome installation by Heather Ann Miller of Eclectic Sage and several large-platform floral displays based on the theme "cinematic," highlighting representations of music, theater, dance and film featured in the museum's collection.

 Art in Bloom at NCMA